 In your setting you should have a system in place where staff are able to raise concerns about specific children.
-An example of a suitable concern form is in Appendix.
-The child's key worker should fill in the form noting examples of behaviour in each of the 5 areas described in the last section.
+You should already have a suitable system in place to raise that concern.
+(The child's key worker should fill in the form noting examples of behaviour in each of the five areas described in the last section).

-Communication
+- Communication

-Social
+- Social

-Rigidity of thought
+- Rigidity of thought

-Sensory differences
+- Sensory differences

-Impact on development
+- Impact on development

-The form should be given to the manager or SENCo in the setting depending on your individual processes and kept in the child's file for records.
+The concern form should be given to the manager or SENCo in the setting depending on your individual processes and kept in the child's file for records.
 The manager or SENCo can then decide what should happen next.

-Information gathering.
+Information gathering